Helping the dogs of Chernobyl

 Beyond the classroom

 The College of Arts and Sciences offers undergraduate research opportunities so students can apply what they’ve learned from Carolina’s outstanding faculty in a variety of real-world settings.
 These student experiences empower our future leaders to make a difference and excel in the global economy.
-Give to the university's Chernobyl research project.
-Support beyond the classroom opportunities for College of Arts and Sciences students during Give 4 Garnet on April 18.
+Give to the university's dogs of Chernobyl research initiative.

 Share this Story!
 Let friends in your social network know what you are reading about